Actyx/Actyx/web/developer.actyx.com/docs/cli/logs/tail.md

     --local            Process over local network
     --all-entries      Get all entries, overrides `--entries`
-    -f, --follow       Keep running and output entries as they are created
+    -f, --follow       Keep running and output entries as they are created -j or --json       Format output as JSON

 OPTIONS:
-    -n, --entries NUM  Output NUM last entries [default: 20] --format FORMAT    Output log messages in the defined FORMAT (either `json` or `text`) [default: text]
+    -n, --entries <num> Output NUM last entries [default: 20]

 ARGS:
-    <NODE>...
-Node IDs or, if using `--local`, the IP addresses, of the
+    <NODE>           Node ID or, if using `--local`, the IP address, of the
-                     node(s) to perform the operation on.
-You may also pass in a file with a value on each line using the syntax `@file.txt` or have the command read one value per line from stdin using `@-`.
+                     node to perform the operation on.
+You may also pass in a file with a value using the syntax `@file.txt` or have the command one value from stdin using `@-`.
 ```

 Please see the following usage examples for the `ax logs tail` command: